Weaving in Ends And Yarn Tails

 Weave in yarn tails in ribbing

-Here's how to weave in ends on ribbing
+Here's how to weave in ends for ribbing

 Weave in yarn tails in ribbing